dojohouse/ongaku/README.md

     redirect_uri='http://localhost:8888/api/spotify/callback'
     ```

-7. Install the project with `npm install` and run application with `node server.js`
+7. Install the project with `npm install` and run application with `npm run start`